Parikshit-njit/Project4/README.md

   </li><br>

    <li><h3>Sign-Out</h3>
     <div>This video shows sign-out using delete of session.
-It makes use of removal of session cookie stored in the browser.</div><br>
+It makes use of removal of session cookie stored in the browser.
+Once the session is deleted, the user cannot navigate to any end point without signing-in again.</div><br>

 https://user-images.githubusercontent.com/81203429/127779010-eddcbe36-5382-478f-8810-01290d384ce4.mov